 - Many customers prefer personal advice about products even after conducting research digitally

-- Security concerns: Branches provide a sense of permanence and security that is difficult for digital banks to match
+- Regarding security concerns, branches provide a sense of permanence and security that is difficult for digital banks to match

 It was only in the second half of 2010 that banks started realizing the emerging threat of FinTech companies.
-As FinTech start-ups started gaining momentum, a fear set among banking institutions, which led to the rise of bank innovation teams to combat FinTechs through investments, partnerships and acquisitions.
+As FinTech start-ups started gaining momentum, a fear set among banking institutions, which led to the rise of bank innovation teams to combat FinTech through investments, partnerships, and acquisitions.

-- According to MEDICI Research, nearly all FinTech Acquisitions in 2018 were led by American & EU Banks.
-And while American & EU FinTechs have been the major target of acquisitions, startups from Asia and other regions are also emerging as the preferred destination for acquiring FinTechs.
+According to MEDICI Global Research, most recent fintech acquisitions were led by American & European banks.
+And while American & EU fintech has been the major target of acquisitions, startups from Asia and other regions are also emerging as the preferred destination for acquiring fintech.
 Breaking down the total acquisitions by segment indicates that:

 - 38% of all acquisitions have been made in wealth management followed by

 Another industry study revealed that the number of FinTech deals rose sharply, from just over 1,800 in 2016 to nearly 2,700 in 2017, showing continued investment in banking, insurance and capital market start-ups